Jump! Kick! Dodge! Swing! Pantsu shot! Roll ! Spin ! Boobies shot!

 Not really rewatchable, as the thrill only works once.
 There is not much of a story or perplex characters that can spur you to give it a second try.
 The humor or sexiness is not that great as well.
 At best, you will just scroll through the fighting scenes.

 It is rather good thanks to its Street Fighting theme.
 You won’t find many fighting anime were the protagonist fights only for his enjoyment (besides DBZ) or where an annoying little girl keeps screaming for even less reasons than usual.
 That is what makes it better than average but still not enough for a full menu of satisfaction.
-There is very little outside of some jokes and battles to look forward to.
+There is very little to look forward to outside of some jokes and battles.

 World’s Strongest Desciple Kenichi is also a comedy around martial arts.

 Grappler Baki is also about street fighting and is very brutal about it.

 Backgrounds 2/2 (basic but fitting with the feeling of the series)